Scarabaeus1031/NEXAH/nexah/symbolic_lexicon/Riemann_IEEE_Connection.md

 ## Core Geometric Translation

+We represent power system dynamics in a reduced polar state space (r, θ, z), where phase drift, system contraction and coherence are explicitly separated.

+An empirically stable reference axis emerges at:

+θ = π/4

+This axis acts as a phase-stable manifold and basin boundary.

+This structure is geometrically analogous to the Riemann critical line (Re(s) = 1/2), but is used here purely as a structural reference, not as a number-theoretic claim.

+Observed mappings:

+- Stable manifold → θ = π/4
+- Phase crossings → instability precursors
+- Mirror-like divergence → symmetric phase drift
+- Central intervention point → switching controller (NCS node)

+## Core Geometric Translation

 The Riemann Critical Line (Re(s) = 1/2) appears in NEXAH as the **Elastic Axis / Golden Line** of the Root Cube.

 This is a consistent geometric mapping: